 In the first phase of the trial, you determined that Roundup was a substantial factor in causing Mr. Hardeman's NHL.
 You are now being asked to determine whether Monsanto is legally responsible for the harm caused to Mr. Hardeman by Roundup, and if so, what damages should be awarded.
-Specifically, Mr. Hardeman claims that: (1) Roundup lacked sufficient warning of potential risks; (2) Monsanto was negligent by not using reasonable care to warn about the risks posed by Roundup; and (3) Roundup's design was defective.
+Specifically, Mr. Hardeman claims that: (1) Roundup's design was defective; (2) Roundup lacked sufficient warning of potential risks; and (3) Monsanto was negligent by not using reasonable care to warn about the risks posed by Roundup.
 Mr. Hardeman has the burden of proving these claims, which Monsanto denies.